jochenalt/Pentapod-Design/docs/Construction.md

 <img  width="700px" src="../images/cad-foot-cut.png"/>

-The body contains the Odroid, Teensy, batteries and switched power supply
+The body contains the Odroid, Teensy, batteries and the switched power supply in the bottom.
+The IMU is attached right below the Lidar sensor.
+To assemble the body, there's a big thread between the top and the bottom part.
 <img  width="600px" src="../images/cad-pentapod-body-cut.png"/>

 And finally, the pentapod's total design: